 In addition to Escherichia coli, Staphylococcus aureus bacteria were also chosen to examine the antibacterial activity of nanocomposites.
 Before exposure to samples, the CFUs recorded for both of the blank and TiO2-ZnO nanocomposites were $3.1 \times 10^5$ ml.
-After 24 h contact with the blank sample, the number of Staphylococcus aureus bacteria increased and the CFU reached $1.8 \times 10^6$ ml, implying that the sample devoid of TiO2-ZnO nanocomposite had no antibacterial activity.
-But, in the TiO2-ZnO nanocomposite, a reduction of > 99.999% occurred in the number of Staphylococcus aureus bacteria and the CFU for this sample decreased from $3.1 \times 10^5$ ml to less than 10 ml.
-As a consequence, our proposed TiO2-ZnO nanocomposites benefit from extraordinary antibacterial activity against different types of bacteria.
+After 24 h contact with the blank sample, the number of Staphylococcus aureus bacteria increased and the CFU reached 1.8×10 ml, implying that the sample devoid of TiO2-ZnO nanocomposite had no antibacterial activity.
+But, in the TiO2-ZnO nanocomposite, a reduction of >99.999% occurred in the number of Staphylococcus aureus bacteria and the CFU for this sample decreased from $3.1 \times 10^5$ ml to less than 10 ml.
+Consequently, our proposed TiO2-ZnO nanocomposites benefit from extraordinary antibacterial activity against different types of bacteria.

-Candida albicans is a kind of fungus employed for the study of the antifungal properties of the nanocomposites.
-As the data listed in Table 1 clearly show, the number of Candida albicans fungi detected before the contact with 8 mg/ml blank sample and the sample with TiO2-ZnO nanocomposite was $6.00 \times 10^4$ ml.
-However, after 24-hour contact with blank sample, the number of Candida albicans fungi increased remarkably, and it reached from $6.00 \times 10^4$ ml to

-$3.25 \times 10^6$ ml.
-Inclusion of TiO2-ZnO nanocomposite into the sample led to a >99.999% reduction in the number of Candida albicans fungi.
-In this direction, the CFU reduced from $6.00 \times 10^4$ ml to less than 10 ml, attesting the excellent antifungal properties of our prepared nanocomposites.
+Candida albicans is a kind of fungus employed to study the antifungal properties of nanocomposites.
+As the data in Table 1 clearly shows, the number of Candida albicans fungi detected before the contact with the 8 mg/ml blank sample and the sample with TiO2-ZnO nanocomposite was $6.00 \times 10^4$ ml.
+However, after 24-hour contact with the blank sample, the number of Candida albicans fungi increased remarkably, and it reached from $6.00 \times 10^4$ ml to $3.25 \times 10^6$ ml.
+The inclusion of TiO2-ZnO nanocomposite into the sample led to a >99.999% reduction in the number of Candida albicans fungi.
+In this direction, the CFU reduced from $6.00 \times 10^4$ ml to less than 10 ml, attesting to the excellent antifungal properties of our prepared nanocomposites.
 As the results of the effectiveness of nanocomposites against microorganisms testified, our fabricated nanocomposites are hugely effective against bacteria and fungi.
-Moreover, the calcination time had no effect on the activity of the nanocomposites.

-In addition to the quantitative evaluation, the effectiveness of the nanocomposites calcinated at different times against various organisms, including E. coli, Staphylococcus aureus, and Candida albicans were also examined by means of disk diffusion test.
-Zone of inhibition of the samples against E. coli bacteria are brought in Table 2.
+Moreover, the calcination time did not affect the activity of the nanocomposites.
+In addition to the quantitative evaluation, the effectiveness of the nanocomposites calcinated at different times against various organisms, including E. coli, Staphylococcus aureus, and Candida albicans, was also examined using a disk diffusion test.
+The zone of inhibition of the samples against E. coli bacteria is brought in Table 2.